 The State of the Union address is a speech steeped in tradition and ceremony.
 It is known for its display of pomp and circumstance, perhaps corroborating Thomas Jefferson's objection that the custom retains monarchical elements.
-In presenting the address, the President acts as both the head of government and the head of state.
-The combination of both roles makes the annual speech a uniquely powerful ritual.
+In presenting the address, the President fulfills political and ceremonial functions.
+The combination of such roles makes the annual speech a uniquely powerful ritual.